mcmasterwhitewater/mcmasterwhitewater.github.com/course.markdown

 Hope you guys are intersted in joining us on a trip or two this summer.
 Its a great time of learning and its always lots of fun!

-Open sessions are The Friday night pool sessions are all done for the year, but we will have them up and running again come September!
+- The Friday night pool sessions are all done for the year, but we will have them up and running again come September!

-The club has a kayaks and skirts available for members (and those that are curious) that do not possess a boat.
+- The club has a kayaks and skirts available for members (and those that are curious) that do not possess a boat.
 You only need to bring a swimsuit and a towel.

 If you have any questions or you would like to sign up for a course please email mcmasterwhitewater@gmail.com

 <div style='float:right;'>
 <br/>
-<p>See you on the river or in the pool,</p>
+<p>Hope to see you on the river or in the pool,</p>
 <i>McMaster Whitewater Exec</i>
 </div>